acemod/ACE3/addons/microdagr/readme.md

 ace_microdagr
 ===============

 Adds a microDAGR infentry GPS device.
 Press home to open.
 Then home again to toggle an interactive version.
+Press CTRL+Home to close.
 Info/Compass/Minimap modes are selectable by the bottom buttons.
 Tap the top bar to open the menu and access Mark/Waypoints/Connect To/Settings modes.
 Tap the minimap button again to toggle map modes (if available).
 Enter waypoints from the menu or double tapping on the minimap.